cfclrk/py-demo/README.md

 ## 3. Standalone binary

 No local Python installation is needed.
-Just download a binary from the [releases](https://github.com/cfclrk/py-demo/releases) page.
+Download a binary from the [releases](https://github.com/cfclrk/py-demo/releases) page.